w3c/webextensions/proposals/dark_mode_extension_icons.md

 object with a `color_scheme` will not be used.
    * Incorrectly typed `color_scheme` values will be ignored, with an optional warning.
    For example, `color_scheme: ["unknown"]` will be treated as an empty array.
+   An empty arrays means the browser should mark the icon group as invalid and ignore it.
    * If only one icon object is defined with a specific color scheme, that icon object will be applied to all color schemes.
 It will be the icon used.